strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 ![txn log](/assets/images/posts/2023-04-14-kafka-txn-log.png)

-The last stable offset (LSO) is the offset such that all lower offsets have been decided and it is always present.
+The last stable offset (LSO) is the offset in a user partition such that all lower offsets have been decided and it is always present.
-The first unstable offset (FUO) is the earliest offset that is part of the ongoing transaction, if present.
+The first unstable offset (FUO) is the earliest offset in a user partition that is part of the ongoing transaction, if present.

 The LSO is equal to the FUO if it's lower than the HW, otherwise it's the HW.
 We have that `LSO <= HW <= LEO`, which can be the same offset when there is no open transaction and all partitions are in-sync.

-#### Error handling
+#### Authorization

 The `TransactionalIdAuthorizationException` happens when you have authorization enabled without the appropriate ACLs rules.